-RRT NUMBER PROJECT/TRIAL NAME OBJECTIVE OF TRIAL/PROJECT METHODOLOGY EXPECTED DATE OF COMPLETION STATUS RRT0001093 Revegetation Methods (RRT0001019) Establish native vegetation in the onsite overburden dump and other areas disturbed by mining.
-Two rehabilitation trial will be established, one at the No. 2 Overburden Emplacement area and one at the old graveyard area.
+RRT NUMBER PROJECT/TRIAL NAME OBJECTIVE OF TRIAL/PROJECT METHODOLOGY EXPECTED DATE OF COMPLETION STATUS RRT0001094 RRT0001019 Revegetation Methods Establish native vegetation in the onsite overburden dump and other areas disturbed by mining Two rehabilitation trial will be established, one at the No. 2 Overburden Emplacement area and one at the old graveyard area.
 Both plots will be 5m x 15m and aim to trial rehabilitation methodologies for factors such as substrate formation, soil amelioration, plant species selection and establishment techniques.
 Native tree and shrub trial plots would be established to determine how well native vegetation can establish across former mining areas and identify species that are more successful.
-31 Dec 2025 Not started
+31 Dec 2025 Cancelled